ogorton/ogorton.github.io/index.md

 [Thesis](#thesis)\
 [Presentations](#presentations)

 ## Summary

-Ph.D.
-Candidate from San Diego State University and University of California, Irvine, currently at Lawrence Livermore National Laboratory
+My dissertation project is on the integrated shell-model and Hauser-Feshbach description of beta-delayed neutron emission.

-I use scientific computing to study the structure and properties of atomic nuclei.
-I have worked on a number of different topics in nuclear structure and reaction theory, quantum chemistry, quantum information theory, and machine learning.
-All of my work involves the application of high performance computing (HPC) to quantum many-body physics.
+In my research, I use computational science to study nuclear structure and reactions.
+My work has touched on a number of topics in related fields such as the search for dark matter, nuclear data and evaluations, uncertainty quantification, and machine learning.
+All of my work involves scientific and high performance computing.

-My (ongoing) Ph.D. project is on the integrated shell model and Hauser-Feshbach description of beta-delayed neutron emission.

-Last updated February 2023.

 ## Code